 Needless to say, major funding has been found and pledged for comprehensive water infrastructure improvement, all to be carried out over the next few years.
 But what is immeasurable is the damage done to the brains of small children, most of which cannot now be determined but which bodes ill for the future of these kids.
 Senators Debbie Stabenow and Gary Peters along with Representative Dan Kildee called upon the state of Michigan to “make a sustained financial commitment by establishing a Future Fund to meet the cognitive, behavioral and health challenges of children affected by lead poisoning.”
 All fear that those challenges will be real and life-lasting.

-Clean Water Problems Around the Globe
+World Water Crisis Facts: Problems Around the Globe

 So let us take a deep breath.
 Let us think a moment about that peaceful and stunning NASA photo: AS17-148-22727.
 Let us remind ourselves that of all the spinning planets in our solar system, it alone has been created uniquely to sustain water, and that not one other drop has been discovered anywhere else in interstellar space.
 Let us remember that 75 percent of our planet is covered with water, some 96.5 percent of that in its oceans.
 Then let us say a prayer for its water resource preservation and purification, and let us remember that some religious systems view water to be holy.
 Only then, let us absorb the fact that an investigative report11 by Reuters released December 19, 2016, found nearly 3,000 areas in the United States with lead poisoning rates at least double those in Flint.